Jensen Investment Management Inc. Sells 2,258 Shares of Amphenol Co. (NYSE:APH)

-Jensen Investment Management Inc. cut its position in Amphenol Co.
-(NYSE:APH) by 1.6% during the 2nd quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The firm owned 139,912 shares of the electronics maker’s stock after selling 2,258 shares during the quarter.
-Jensen Investment Management Inc.’s holdings in Amphenol were worth $9,571,000 at the end of the most recent reporting period.
+Jensen Investment Management Inc. lessened its stake in Amphenol Co.
+(NYSE:APH) by 1.6% in the second quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+The fund owned 139,912 shares of the electronics maker’s stock after selling 2,258 shares during the period.
+Jensen Investment Management Inc.’s holdings in Amphenol were worth $9,571,000 as of its most recent SEC filing.

-Several other institutional investors and hedge funds have also recently modified their holdings of APH.
-Endurance Wealth Management Inc. bought a new stake in shares of Amphenol in the first quarter valued at $25,000.
-Mascoma Wealth Management LLC bought a new stake in shares of Amphenol in the first quarter valued at $26,000.
-Sonora Investment Management LLC raised its stake in shares of Amphenol by 100.0% in the first quarter.
-Sonora Investment Management LLC now owns 400 shares of the electronics maker’s stock valued at $26,000 after buying an additional 200 shares during the period.
-Prestige Wealth Management Group LLC raised its stake in shares of Amphenol by 100.0% in the first quarter.
-Prestige Wealth Management Group LLC now owns 408 shares of the electronics maker’s stock valued at $27,000 after buying an additional 204 shares during the period.
-Finally, Atlas Private Wealth Management raised its stake in shares of Amphenol by 100.0% in the first quarter.
-Atlas Private Wealth Management now owns 428 shares of the electronics maker’s stock valued at $28,000 after buying an additional 214 shares during the period.
-Hedge funds and other institutional investors own 91.54% of the company’s stock.
+Other hedge funds and other institutional investors also recently added to or reduced their stakes in the company.
+OLD Mission Capital LLC bought a new position in Amphenol during the 3rd quarter valued at approximately $5,654,000.
+Dimensional Fund Advisors LP raised its position in Amphenol by 4.5% during the 4th quarter.
+Dimensional Fund Advisors LP now owns 1,026,700 shares of the electronics maker’s stock valued at $134,256,000 after purchasing an additional 43,962 shares during the last quarter.
+Private Advisor Group LLC raised its position in Amphenol by 117.3% during the 1st quarter.
+Private Advisor Group LLC now owns 8,191 shares of the electronics maker’s stock valued at $540,000 after purchasing an additional 4,421 shares during the last quarter.
+Robeco Institutional Asset Management B.V. raised its position in Amphenol by 72.3% during the 1st quarter.
+Robeco Institutional Asset Management B.V. now owns 155,839 shares of the electronics maker’s stock valued at $10,281,000 after purchasing an additional 65,369 shares during the last quarter.
+Finally, BBVA USA Bancshares Inc. raised its position in Amphenol by 69.3% during the 1st quarter.
+BBVA USA Bancshares Inc. now owns 5,602 shares of the electronics maker’s stock valued at $370,000 after purchasing an additional 2,293 shares during the last quarter.
+91.54% of the stock is owned by institutional investors.

-Several equities analysts have recently weighed in on the company.
-Robert W. Baird reiterated a “buy” rating on shares of Amphenol in a research report on Sunday, August 1st.
-Morgan Stanley lifted their price target on Amphenol from $70.00 to $75.00 and gave the company an “equal weight” rating in a research report on Thursday, July 29th.
-Cowen lifted their price target on Amphenol from $75.00 to $80.00 and gave the company an “outperform” rating in a research report on Tuesday, August 3rd.
-Evercore ISI reiterated a “buy” rating and issued a $77.00 price target on shares of Amphenol in a research report on Tuesday, June 8th.
-Finally, Royal Bank of Canada lifted their price target on Amphenol from $73.00 to $76.00 and gave the company a “sector perform” rating in a research report on Thursday, July 29th.
-Four equities research analysts have rated the stock with a hold rating and five have issued a buy rating to the company.
-Amphenol currently has a consensus rating of “Buy” and an average price target of $72.61.
+In other news, SVP Luc Walter sold 82,400 shares of the stock in a transaction on Friday, August 6th.
+The stock was sold at an average price of $73.59, for a total transaction of $6,063,816.00.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
+Also, VP Lance E. D’amico sold 40,000 shares of the stock in a transaction on Monday, August 2nd.
+The shares were sold at an average price of $72.61, for a total value of $2,904,400.00.
+Following the transaction, the vice president now directly owns 53,200 shares in the company, valued at $3,862,852.
+The disclosure for this sale can be found here.
+Over the last quarter, insiders have sold 235,400 shares of company stock worth $17,334,220.
+Company insiders own 2.50% of the company’s stock.

-Amphenol (NYSE:APH) last issued its quarterly earnings results on Tuesday, July 27th.
-The electronics maker reported $0.61 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $0.55 by $0.06.
+Amphenol (NYSE:APH) last issued its earnings results on Tuesday, July 27th.
+The electronics maker reported $0.61 EPS for the quarter, beating the consensus estimate of $0.55 by $0.06.
 Amphenol had a return on equity of 25.50% and a net margin of 14.35%.
-As a group, research analysts expect that Amphenol Co. will post 2.39 earnings per share for the current year.
+As a group, sell-side analysts anticipate that Amphenol Co. will post 2.39 earnings per share for the current fiscal year.

-The business also recently announced a quarterly dividend, which will be paid on Wednesday, October 13th.
-Stockholders of record on Tuesday, September 21st will be paid a $0.145 dividend.
-This represents a $0.58 dividend on an annualized basis and a dividend yield of 0.76%.
-The ex-dividend date of this dividend is Monday, September 20th.
-Amphenol’s dividend payout ratio (DPR) is presently 31.02%.
+The firm also recently announced a quarterly dividend, which will be paid on Wednesday, October 13th.
+Shareholders of record on Tuesday, September 21st will be paid a dividend of $0.145 per share.
+The ex-dividend date is Monday, September 20th.
+This represents a $0.58 annualized dividend and a yield of 0.76%.
+Amphenol’s dividend payout ratio is 31.02%.

-In other news, VP David M. Silverman sold 80,078 shares of the business’s stock in a transaction dated Monday, August 16th.
-The stock was sold at an average price of $74.05, for a total value of $5,929,775.90.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
-Also, SVP Luc Walter sold 82,400 shares of the business’s stock in a transaction dated Friday, August 6th.
-The shares were sold at an average price of $73.59, for a total value of $6,063,816.00.
-The disclosure for this sale can be found here.
-In the last three months, insiders sold 235,400 shares of company stock valued at $17,334,220.
-2.50% of the stock is currently owned by corporate insiders.

 Amphenol Corp. engages in the design, manufacture, and marketing of electrical, electronic and fiber optic connectors interconnect systems, antennas, sensors and sensor-based products, and coaxial and high-speed specialty cable.
 It operates through the Interconnect Products and Assemblies; and Cables Products and Solutions segments.